dddrrreee/cs140e-22win/labs/6-interrupts/README.md

 ***Make sure you read***:
   - The [PRELAB](PRELAB.md), which has the readings and sketches the `kmalloc` implementation.
-  - [HINTS](HINTS.md): I've added some notes on how the ARMv6 does exceptions.
+  - [INTERRUPTS](INTERRUPTS.md): this is a cheat sheet of useful page numbers and some notes on how the ARMv6 does exceptions.

 Big picture for today's lab: